wireapp/wire-server/docs/src/understand/proteus-to-mls.md

 #### MLS Migration Feature Config

-For MLS migration there is a new, separate feature config field named `mlsMigration` (that will live next to "mls" field).
+For MLS migration there is a new, separate feature config field named `mlsMigration` (parallel to the "mls" field).

 "mls" feature config will remain unchanged.